dipdup-io/dipdup/config-reference/package.md

 # package

-This is a language-specific field used by the DipDup CLI tool to discover your implementation files.
+DipDup uses this field to discover the Python package of your project.

 ```yaml
 package: my_indexer_name